Adamgp08/Adam-Goharpour-Technical-Writing-Portfolio/README.md

 Hi, my name is Adam Goharpour

-I am an experienced and versatile professional with a multidisciplinary background in project management, human resources, and education, skilled in creating clear and concise technical documentation.
-Throughout my career, I have been developing process manuals, workflow documentation, and compliance materials.
-Some of my work includes writing manuals and SOPs on operating Telehealth equipment and software, safety checklists, on-site task verification SOPs for construction installers, and quick-step guides to medical records handling procedures.<br>
+I am an experienced and versatile professional with a multidisciplinary background in project management, human resources, and education.
+Throughout my career, I have developed clear and concise technical documentation.
+Some examples include: process manuals, workflow documentation, and compliance materials.
+I have written SOPs on operating Telehealth equipment and software, safety checklists, on-site task verification SOPs for construction installers, and quick-step guides to medical records handling procedures.<br>

 Having travelled around the world, I relish exploring new cultures and ideas.
-With 3 years of overseas teaching experience, I have worked closely with educators, to develop English language assessments, and reading, writing, listening, and speaking exercises.
+During my 3 years teaching overseas, I worked closely with educators to develop English language assessments, and reading, writing, listening, and speaking exercises.
 As an Assistant Language Teacher in Yamagata City Japan, I provided language instruction and coaching to children, teens, and adults.
 My work also included writing articles covering current events and technological innovations around the world.
-Utilizing Adobe Premier Pro and InDesign, I created eye catching and immersive reading and video content for classes to engage in and discuss.
+Utilizing Adobe Premier Pro and InDesign, I created eye catching and immersive content for classes to engage in and discuss.

-I continue to study, research, and add to my skills through projects, developing new training documents, technical guides, reference sheets, and other creative multimedia content.<br>
+I continue to study, research, and add to my skills through new projects, developing new training documents, technical guides, reference sheets, and other creative multimedia content.<br>

 ![Image 1](docs/assets/image1.jpg)